Why JMP? (PDF)

 In contrast, design of experiments (DOE) in JMP offers a proven and practical approach for exploring and exploiting the multifactor opportunities that exist in almost all real-world situations.
 Using multifactor experiments, you learn more quickly, at minimal cost, by teasing out not just the effect of an individual factor, but also the combined impact of two or more factors.
 JMP offers leading-edge capabilities for design of experiments, so you can design the best experiments to answer specific questions.
 JMP also offers a rich set of analyses tailored to your design in a form you can easily use.

-With JMP, you don’t have to fit your problem to a textbook design and risk wasting resources.
-The unique Custom Designer constructs a design to fit your problem, taking into account specific conditions such as time, budget and other experimental constraints.
+Instead of fitting your problem to a textbook design, you fit the design to your problem with the budget you have.
+The unique Custom Designer constructs an optimal design to fit your problem, taking into account specific conditions such as time, budget and other experimental constraints.

 Many analysis problems include hard-to-change variables, such as the temperature of a reaction vessel or the location of a cornfield.
 A completely randomized design would require such factors to be reset after each experimental run, which is clearly impractical or cost-prohibitive.
 The design most appropriate in such situations is a split plot, and JMP can generate I-optimal split-plot, split-split-plot and strip-plot designs.
 JMP also includes the correct random-effect restricted maximum likelihood (REML) model in the table that contains the experimental worksheet to make the analysis rigorous but also straightforward.
 No other commercial software package offers this level of flexibility with split-plot designs.

-In addition to Custom Designer, JMP also supports classical screening (fractional factorial), response surface, full factorial, nonlinear and mixture designs, as well as advanced designs, including accelerated life tests and designs for computer simulation, such as cluster-based, space-filling designs that allow for inequality constraints on factors.
+In addition to Custom Designer, JMP also supports classical (textbook) full factorial, screening (fractional factorial), block, response surface, nonlinear and mixture designs, as well as advanced designs, including accelerated life tests and designs for computer simulation, such as cluster-based, space-filling designs that allow for inequality constraints on factors.

-Also, JMP is the only software that implements definitive screening designs.
+Also, JMP is the first software package to implement definitive screening designs.
 The most important new class of designs in the past 20 years, definitive screening designs are used to efficiently and reliably separate the vital few factors that have a substantial effect from the trivial many that have negligible impact.
-A traditional screening design may erroneously screen out a factor that actually has a strong curved effect.
-And if there are two-factor interactions, traditional screening designs will require follow-up experimentation to resolve the ambiguity.
-Neither of these limitations exist when using definitive screening designs.
+Definitive screening designs allow you to get information about main effects, curvature effects and two-way interactions at the same cost as traditional, two-level screening designs.

 By making a useful separation of data into signal and noise, statistical models encapsulate trends and patterns so you can better learn about your business, your competition and your customers.
-With this knowledge, you are empowered to take the best course of action and grow your business more easily.
+This knowledge empowers you to take the best course of action and grow your business more easily.

 The Fit Y by X platform is intended for modeling dependencies between a single input and a single response or outcome.
 This platform supports simple linear regression, logistic regression, ANOVA, ANOM and contingency analyses.
 It responds to the modeling types of the variables used, and so unifies many commonly used methods if you don't need the control that Fit Model offers.

-The JMP Nonlinear platform makes it easier to fit nonlinear models to your data.
+The JMP Nonlinear platform allows you to fit a large number of models to your data.
 The software's built-in library makes it particularly simple to fit popular bioassay and pharmacokinetic models.
 By defining appropriate formula columns, you can fit virtually any nonlinear model.

 Advanced model-fitting capabilities in JMP include neural network models (the Neural platform) and decision trees (the Partition platform).